 The policy for using derivatives, whose underlying assets are subject to the SPICE analysis process, is compatible with the objectives of the Fund and consistent with its inclusion in a long-term perspective.
 It is not intended to significantly or permanently distort the ESG selection policy.
-The use of derivatives is limited to techniques allowing for efficient management of the portfolio of securities in which the Fund is invested.
-The Fund may not hold a short position in any asset selected as ESG, according to its own method of ESG asset selection.
+The use of derivatives is limited to the short-equity strategy of the Fund and to techniques allowing for efficient management of the portfolio of securities in which the Fund is invested.
+The Fund may not hold a short position in any asset selected as ESG, according to its own method of ESG asset selection, but may hold short position in any asset selected as non-ESG.